-In 2012, approximately 175,000 volunteers worked at 2,206 locations in all 50 states, the District of Columbia, Puerto Rico and U.S. territories.
+In 2013, approximately 175,000 volunteers worked at 2,237 locations in all 50 states, the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.
 Along with the Department of Defense (DoD), seven federal agencies, nonprofits and many state and local governments participate in this annual day of caring for shared lands.
 NPLD takes place on the last Saturday of September.
-In 2012, National Public Lands Day took place on September 29.
-In 2013, NPLD will occur on September 28.
+In 2013, National Public Lands Day took place on September 28.
+In 2014, NPLD will occur on September 27.

 The DoD Legacy Resource Management Program joined the NPLD partnership in 1999 to support volunteer habitat restoration projects on military installations open to the public for recreation throughout the United States.
-Legacy has provided financial support for NPLD events over the past 14 years to benefit natural and cultural resources on military bases.
+Legacy has provided financial support for NPLD events over the past 15 years.